Big Cultures Small Spaces

 None of what we found here doomed this project for the client.
 In fact, the opposite happened.
 A clever architect armed with our analysis increased collaboration rank in a revised test fit and added enough social space to more closely reflect industry best practices.
 These simple changes preserved the efficiency gains of the original proposal while minimizing the possibility of disastrous cultural and operational consequences for the business.

 Would you like to discover the DNA of your own workspace?
 Would you like to find out if it's considered high-performance according to your employees?
-We are experts at this with over 3 million square feet of analyzed office programming in our repository.
-And we look forward to using it to support you and your team.
+We have experience with over 3 million square feet of analyzed office programming in our database.
+And we look forward to using it to support your team.
 Don’t struggle through another workspace redesign.
-We’ll share what you need to do, or we’ll suggest what you need to fix.
+Find out what options you have.
 Click here to learn more.
-You can also call me with questions at (631) 493-7504 or email me at Richard Boz <email@example.com>.
+You can also call me with questions at (631) 493-7504 or email me at Richard Boz <firstname.lastname@example.org>.